-This report was prepared under the direction and supervision of a Professional Engineer registered in the State of Missouri with the firm of Olsson, Inc. The conclusions and recommendations contained herein are based on generally accepted, professional, geotechnical engineering practices at the time of this report, within this geographic area.
+This report is based on generally accepted professional geotechnical engineering practice at the time of this report, within this geographic area.
 No warranty, express or implied, is intended or made.
-This report has been prepared for the exclusive use of Intrinsic Development and their authorized representatives for the specific application to the proposed project described herein.
+This report has been prepared for the exclusive use of Intrinsic Development and their authorized representatives for specific application to the discussed project.

-APPENDIX A BORING LOCATION MAP
+APPENDIX A